sonic-net/SONiC/doc/y_cable/design_doc.md

   - Each module of the Y cable vendor can be a class (of each transceiver type) and all we need to do is instantiate the objects of these classes as class instances and these objects will provide the interface of calling the API's for the appropriate vendor Y cable.
   - This instantiation will be done inside xcvrd, when xcvrd starts
   - These objects basically emulate Y cable instances and whatever action/interaction needs to be done with the Ycable the methods of these objects would provide that
-  - each vendor in their implementation can inherit from a base class where there will be definitions for all the supported capabilities of the y cable.
+  - each vendor in their implementation can inherit from a base class where there will be definitions for all the supported capabilities of the Y-cable.
   - If the vendor does not support or implement the utility, it will just raise a not implemented error from the base class itself

 For example a typical module of the vendor can be like this